sagold/json-schema-library/README.md

 **breaking changes**:

 -   _getSchema_ signature changed in favour of an options object.
-Instead of `draft.getSchema(pointer, data)` arguments have to be passed as an object `draft.getSchema({ pointer, data })`.
+Instead of `draft.getNode(pointer, data)` arguments have to be passed as an object `draft.getNode({ pointer, data })`.
 This removes setting unwanted optional arguments and keeps the api more stable in the future (e.g. `withSchemaWarning` option)
 -   _JsonError_ now must expose `pointer`, `schema` and `value` consistently on data property

 **updates**